Mallick17/AWS-CCP/README.md

 ## Amazon Pinpoint
 - Amazon Pinpoint is a flexible and scalable outbound and inbound marketing communication service.
 It allows you to engage with your customers by sending them email, SMS, voice, and push notifications.
 Amazon Pinpoint is primarily used for understanding user behavior, defining which users to target, determining which messages to send, scheduling the best time to deliver the messages, and then analyzing the results of your campaigns.

-## Cloud Design Principle of Loose Coupling (AWS Well-Architected Framework)
-- _Components interacting through middleware interfaces encapsulate functionality, enabling the components to evolve independently without causing disruptions in the overall system.
-This approach adheres to the principle of loose coupling, which minimizes dependencies between components.
-Middleware provides a standard method for communication, enhancing system flexibility, scalability, and maintainability.
-By decoupling components, changes, updates, or replacements of individual parts can be done seamlessly, leading to a more resilient architecture.
-This design is particularly beneficial in cloud environments where scalability and rapid iteration are critical._

-## Security Best Practices
-- Use AWS Organizations Service Control Policies (SCPs) to enforce mandatory access key rotation every 90 days.
-  - Service Control Policy (SCPs) is a feature of AWS Organizations that allows administrators to define specific permissions for accounts under their management.
-SCPs enable central governance and restriction of services and actions across multiple AWS accounts.
-They act as a guardrail, ensuring accounts operate within defined parameters and can be used to enforce compliance, security practices, and cost controls by either whitelisting or blacklisting specific AWS service actions.
-  - An SCP that mandates the rotation of IAM user access keys every 90 days can be applied across all accounts in the organization, ensuring compliance.
-With this policy in place, IAM users will be unable to perform AWS actions with keys older than 90 days, prompting them to rotate their keys.
-This method offers a proactive and enforced approach to maintain security best practices.

 ## Amazon QuickSight
 - Amazon QuickSight is a fast, cloud-powered business intelligence service that makes it easy to deliver insights to everyone in your organization.
 With QuickSight, you can create and publish interactive dashboards that include ML Insights.
 Dashboards can then be accessed from any device, and embedded into your applications, portals, and websites.
 Hence, for developing a business intelligence solution with a focus on dashboard reporting, Amazon QuickSight is the most suitable AWS service.